 Brand loyalty

-Faker is almost synonymous with the T1 organisation, having been there for such a long time and bringing them so much success.
+These days, Faker is no doubt synonymous with the T1 organisation, having been there for such a long time and bringing them so much success.
 No one has more loyalty to a team than Faker, as he has had the longest career with a single team out of anyone in history.

 03